Finanzcreeper/webserv/README.md

 ```
 or runs currently by default with the configuration `parsers/sampleConfig.conf`.
 This tutorial is based on the configuration `tutorialConfig.conf`.
 I used the brave browser to execute the next steps.
 ## GET method
 To serve static websites, the GET method is used.
-I use the brave brave to connect with the server.
+I use the brave browser to connect with the server.
 For example typing the URL
 ```
 http://localhost:8080/example.html
 ```